OvidijusParsiunas/web-component-starter/lit-element/README.md

 ## :books: More information

-You can find out more information on how to build a Fast element [here](https://www.fast.design/docs/fast-element/getting-started/).
+You can find out more information on how to build a Lit element [here](https://lit.dev/docs/getting-started/).

 ## :yellow_heart: Contributions